-For complete warranty details, refer to the Infiniti Warranty Information Booklet or see your nearest Infiniti dealer.
+^{}For complete warranty details, refer to the Infiniti Warranty Information Booklet or see your nearest Infiniti retailer.

-A nominal deductible may apply.
-For details please refer to the Elite Infiniti Extended Protection Plan Service Agreement or contact your Infiniti dealer.
+^{}A nominal deductible may apply.
+For details please refer to the Elite Infiniti Extended Protection Plan Service Agreement or contact your Infiniti retailer.